The scientifically proven effects of vibration massage- with clinical applications

 The maximum speed of these types of machine is usually around 3000 rpm which is the best therapeutic speed, and because of their low vibration output they are usually easily tolerated.
 To get the maximum therapeutic benefits you would usually use these machines at maximum power, or very close to it.

 “Professional” massage guns are able to drive their heads into your muscles up to 16mm.
-This is a big problem because you can do tremendous damage driving something into your muscles 16mm 50 times a second.
-A report in a scientific journal discusses a case where someone nearly died from internal bleeding following using a massage gun (3).
+This is a big problem because you can do tremendous damage driving something 16 mm into your muscles 50 times a second (the ideal frequency for therapeutic vibrations).

 DrGraeme massagers were originally built by Dr Graeme for use in his clinic, and to prescribe to his patients for additional self use at home.
 Now these are used by colleagues and other professionals for similar purposes.
 If you are a professional and wish to know more about this therapy, or possibly get a sample massager to trial please check out our practitioner page.